 All Learning Support needs should be raised at application stage, so that they can be followed up at interview, or before.

-The one located on the first floor of the Priory Building is open from 9.00 am to 4.15 pm, Monday to Friday (term-time only) and provides a quiet and friendly environment in which students can work and receive support from staff.
+The Supported Learning Centre is located on the first floor of the Priory Building and is open from 9.00 am to 4.15 pm, Monday to Friday (term-time only) and provides a quiet and friendly environment in which students can work and receive support from staff.
 Support available might include advice with things like study skills, organisational skills and dealing with exam stress.

 Independent Study Skills and Learner Improvement Programme: In order to prepare students for life at university or employment, the skills for independent study are embedded in all College teaching.